arturlr/minecraft-server-dashboard/docs/user_guide.md

 - Every time the server is initialized using the Dashboard an AWS Cloudwatch Alarm is configured.
 By default, it stops the server if the CPU utilization is below 10% for 30 datapoints (1 min) within 35 minutes.
 This should be changed in the server configuration UI as there is a risk of the instance never being stopped if the threshold does not correspond to a value that indicates the server is idle.

 - The Minecraft Dashboard solution identifies any Amazon EC2 instance that contains the tag App: minecraft that runs in the same region the application was deployed.
-I also encourage you to define the tag Name, as Dashboard automatically displays it.
+I also encourage you to define the tag Name, as the Dashboard automatically displays it.

   ![alt text](../images/manage-tags.png)

 - Always start the server from the Dashboard by clicking at the power icon.
-This process verifies and implements many of the items described above.
+This process verifies and configures the server to access all AWS resorces it needs.

 ## Granting user permission to start the server